-Practical training: Legal Psychology in Action
+Practical Training: Legal Psychology in Action

-Psychology and Law in Action offers students the opportunity to become familiar with the practical aspect of psychology and law.
-Students will acquire hands-on experience with the administration of instruments frequently used by experts in the legal field, including use of tools to measure suggestibility and malingering.
+Legal Psychology in Action offers students the opportunity to become familiar with the practical aspects of legal psychology.
+Students will acquire hands-on experience with the administration of instruments frequently used by legal psychologists, such as tools to measure malingering, suggestibility and compliance.
+Students will also learn the basics of criminal court proceedings and are informed about the role of an expert witness.
 Furthermore, lectures will be given by professionals working in the legal field.
-The basics of criminal proceedings in court will be outlined with an accompanying visit to a court hearing.
-In addition, field trips to different legal settings will be organised (e.g., forensic institution, jail).
-Students will spend a substantial amount of time in administrating tests and on reading relevant literature.
-At the end of the practical training, students are expected to act as an expert witness in a mock criminal law case and must submit a written expert witness report.
+Students will spend a substantial amount of time in administrating tests, reading relevant literature and writing case reports.
+At the end of the practical training, students are expected to act as an expert witness in a mock court case and must submit a written expert witness report.